shokoofeh2020/wtc/readme.md

 ## Possible issues:

-1 Xampp has not been started or is not visible in system tray.
+1. Xampp has not been started or is not visible in system tray.

 2. Xampp is started but Apache could not start through Xampp's control panel.
 It usually happens when the default port (80, 8080, ...) are blocked by other applications

 3. Fuseki is not running, the default address and port of Fuseki should be like localhost:3030 and it's enough.
 If for any reason you have changed the defualt port please update controller file located in wtc/app/Http/Controllers/semanticController.php.

-## Technical informations
+## Technical information

 - Language:
   Backend: PHP